alexander0042/wego/README.md

 ## Installation

+* Since recent go versions do not have a , it can be manually set with `export GOPATH="$HOME/go"`
-To install or update the wego binary into your `$GOPATH` as usual, run:
+* The, to install or update the wego binary into your `$GOPATH`, run:
 ```shell
 go get -u github.com/alexander0042/wego
 ```
+* Wego can then be launched with `~/go/bin/wego`!

 ## Setup

-0. Run `wego` once.
+0. Run `~/go/bin/wego` once.
 You will get an error message, but the `.wegorc` config file will be generated in your `$HOME` directory (it will be hidden in some file managers due to the filename starting with a dot).
 0. __With a [forecast.io](http://forecast.io/) account__ (new default)